 Lilienthal Park

-Only in 1932, the site of the Fliegeberg started to be shaped like it is today.
-The clay pit was filled with water and became a pond, a former workers residence became a tourist restaurant, and a viewing pavilion was built at the summit.
-Now, grass covers the hill during summer, springtime brings cherry trees blooming, and everything is orange during autumn, as you can see in the pictures here.
+Only in 1932 the site of the Fliegeberg started to be shaped like it is today.
+The clay pit was filled with water and became a pond, a former workers’ residence became a tourist restaurant, and a viewing pavilion was built at the summit.

-When you climb the steps that lead to Fliegeberg’s summit, look down and wonder the faith that Otto Lilienthal needed to jump from the top and fly carried by an experimental glider.
+When you climb the steps leading to Fliegeberg’s summit, look down and wonder about the faith that Otto Lilienthal needed to jump from the top and fly by an experimental glider.
 Just look around and wonder.
 A bronze globe stands on the top, inscribed with Otto Lilienthal 1848 — 1896, as a reminder that this place is a part of history.
 Otto Lilienthal laid down the legacy and influence that spread around the world.
 From Santos Dumont to the Wright Brothers, Otto Lilienthal opened the skies to everybody.

 Visiting Lilienthal Park

-The park is really close to Brandenburg and the closest S-Bahn station is Berlin Osdorfer Straße.
-Take the train and walk the rest through the suburbans streets of Lichterfelde.
-You are going to find Lilienthal Park at Schütte-Lanz-Str. and Scheelestr.
+The park is close to Brandenburg, and the nearest S-Bahn station is Berlin Osdorfer Straße.
+Take the train and walk the rest through the suburban streets of Lichterfelde.

 Schütte-Lanz-Straße – Lichterfelde – Berlin